 Azure Backup has always been with an approach cloud-first allowing you to protect your systems quickly, safe and effective.
 The SQL Server protection in Azure IaaS virtual machines provides the only solution of its kind, characterised by the following elements:

 - Zero-backup infrastructure: you do not need to maintain a classic backup infrastructure, composed from the backup server, by various agents installed on systems and storage that host backups.
-In addition, nor is it required to use backup scripts, often needed in other backup solutions, to protect SQL Server.
+Furthermore, nor is it required to use backup scripts, often needed in other backup solutions, to protect SQL Server.

 - Monitor backups by Recovery Services Vault: Using the dashboard, you can easily and intuitively monitor various backup jobs for all types of workloads protected: Azure IaaS VMs, Azure Files and SQL server databases.
 You can also set up email notifications against unsuccessful backup or restore.